willogy-team/insights--tensorflow/part4/README.md

 It continues to increase when the network becomes less complex.
 The validation accuracy has now become quite better, about 83.3%.

-And this is the tensorboard after improvement 8.
+And this is the Tensorboard after improvement 8.

 <p align=center>
     <img src="images/15_tensorboard.JPG" width="480" alt>